senior dachshund care

 That being said, your senior dog’s aging symptoms may not actually be noticeable until they are 13+ years old, dog depending.

-Private Dining: Your senior doxie can still enjoy some tasty kibble at meal time, but at a much slower pace than before.
+Private Dining: Your senior Dachshund can still enjoy some tasty kibble at mealtime, but at a much slower pace than before.

 If you have other dogs in your home, provide a separate eating area for your senior.
 This will allow them extra time to eat and not have to compete for their food bowl.